 QuestionPro will offer default language that our customers can use.
 However, it’s up to the customers to decide which options to choose.
 They may edit the content and language also.

 6. GDPR and Data Processing Agreements

 There are two kinds of entities as far as GDPR is concerned:

 In most cases – there will be a single data collection entity that uses one or more processors.
 Processors may, in turn, use other data processors also.
 In order to protect the chain of command, GDPR envisions that DPA (Data Processing Agreements) are entered into between processors and sub-processors.
 QuestionPro has a standard GDPR compliant DPA agreement that we will provide.
 This form/template agreement is a standard form that QuestionPro provides to all our clients.
 No changes to this agreement will be allowed.
 Clients with an Enterprise License may request changes to the standard DPA agreement – however, it will take 30-60 days for approval of changes to our standard DPA.

 7. List of EU GDPR authorities by Nation

-Each nation of the EU has their own GDPR representative, and it is up to your organization to be in contact with the one that you do the most business in.
+Each nation of the EU has its own GDPR representative, and it is up to your organization to be in contact with the one that you do the most business in.
 Learn about GDPR surveys in detail.

 For more information and how to get compliance ready before the May 25th deadline, visit us here.
 Contact us with any additional questions or comments.
 We are here to listen and will be happy to address any unique data collection situations and offer the best resolution and strategy that can be implemented prior to the looming deadline.